 The initial reading plan at Read The Gospels is for 30-days.
 You could choose to start it at any time, but the easiest is probably at the beginning of a month.
 If a month has 31 days, well, just read something else that day – maybe the entire book of Psalms.
 Oh, wait, here we are thinking Gregorian calendar again.

 In round numbers, we often think of a month as 30 days, though some months have 31 days and February could have 28 or 29 days.
 (Have you ever recited the months on your knuckles?)
 But if we consider the lunar months of the Hebrew calendar, they are based on the cycle of the moon as evidenced by its phases.
 A complete lunar cycle is about 29-1/2 days, so a lunar month in whole days could actually be 29 or 30 days.
 In fact, on the Hebrew (Hillel) calendar, Av is 30 days and Elul is 29 days.

-So while you could start reading on July 1 – the day after I have posted this – or at the beginning of any Gregorian month, my initial intent is that we read together starting on 1 Av (that would be July 10, 2021).
-By the time this 30-day month has concluded, I will have a 29-day reading plan ready for Elul.
+So while you could start reading on July 1 – the day after I have posted this – or at the beginning of any Gregorian month, my initial intent is that we read together starting on 1 Av (July 29, 2022).
+When this 30-day month has concluded, we will begin a 29-day reading plan for the month of Elul.
 After that, both the 30-day and 29-day plans will be available for whatever is the length of the current Hebrew month.

 If you want to use another Bible translation, just follow the Scripture references shown for each day.
 I won’t be publishing the complete text for the reading of any copyrighted Bible translation for a given day.
 The important thing is to Read The Gospels.